honeypotio/honeyfaqs/communities.md

 # What is IRC?
 And Reddit?
 And 4chan?
 IRC is one of the oldest instant messaging systems.
-Comparing to other popular messaging systems (MSN, Skype, Facebook Messenger, Slack...), IRC is distribuited, meaning that there is no a single server that hosts the users, but everyone can create one for free (as in *freedom*).
+Comparing to other popular messaging systems (MSN, Skype, Facebook Messenger, Slack...), IRC is distributed, meaning that there is no a single server that hosts the users, but everyone can create one for free (as in *freedom*).

 Each server can hosts a large number of *channels*, that are basically rooms where the users can write in to the user guests.